FestCat/festcat-clunits-builder/README.md

         mkdir -p /home/sergio/Escriptori/tmptest/festival_suite/festival/lib/voices/catalan
         cp -r upc_ca_pep_clunits /home/sergio/Escriptori/tmptest/festival_suite/festival/lib/voices/catalan/

-## Configure:

-I know the syntax may be unusual, but please stick to it:
+## Setting the template parameters for your voice:

+Now the system needs to know information from your speaker.
+This includes a name for the new voice, its gender and some path settings.
+By now you should decide/know:

-  - Choose a new name for your voice (i.e. `"pol"`)
+  - The new name for your voice (i.e. `"pol"`)
-  - Set the gender (i.e. `"male"`)
+  - The gender of your speaker (i.e. `"male"`)
-  - Choose a similar voice (i.e. `"upc_ca_pep_clunits"`)
+  - A similar similar voice to the one you recorded (i.e. `"upc_ca_pep_clunits"`)
-  - Set the path to your prompts in festival format
+  - The path to your prompt file in festival format
-  - Set the path to your recordings in 16kHz and 16bit format.
+  - The path to your recordings in 16kHz and 16bit wav format.
-  - Set the path to all the `festival_suite` paths
+  - The path to speech-tools, festival and festvox.

-Use the following syntax (I know the `--enable-festivalpath` is not consistent with the rest of the arguments, that will be changed in the future):
+Use the following syntax (I know the `--enable-festivalpath` is not consistent with the rest of the arguments, that might be changed in the future):

         ./configure \
         INST="upc" VOX="pol" GENDER="male" \